nowk/express-ctrlr.js/Readme.md

     // GET  /posts/:id
     // POST /posts

-This method allows for a simple namespacing design.
+This method allows for a simple namespacing pattern.

     app.use("/api", postsCtrlr.router("/posts"));
     app.use("/api", tasksCtrlr.router("/tasks"));